Courtesy: Destiny Photography, by permission from Upsplash

 How we work

-Our work is structured around two organising concepts.
-Epistemic dependency examines how authority is structured — whose knowledge and labour are made indispensable, and at what cost.
-Ecological servitude investigates how the natural world is increasingly enrolled as functional and salvific labouring infrastructure within regimes of sustainability.
+Our work is organised around two core concepts.
+Epistemic dependency examines how authority is constituted through unequal relations of recognition, extraction, and reliance: whose knowledge and labour become indispensable, under what conditions, and at what cost.
+Ecological servitude investigates how the natural world is increasingly enrolled as functional, restorative, and even salvific labouring infrastructure within regimes of sustainability, repair, and environmental governance.

 These concepts animate four interlinked research areas: epistemic, extractive, submerged, and disposable dependencies.
-Across all four, we combine ethnographic, historical, and artistic methods to reveal both the concealed dynamics and the hyper-visible struggles of oceanic and littoral worlds.
+Across all four, we draw together ethnographic, historical, and artistic methods to trace both the concealed dynamics and the hyper-visible struggles that shape oceanic and littoral worlds.